MarquezProject/marquez/docs/index.md

 **Dataset:** A dataset has a unique _name_, _version_, _schema_, _datasource_, and _owner_.
 A _version_ pointer is present for each dataset and maintained by Marquez.
 When a dataset is modified, its _version_ pointer is updated to the current version.
 A datasource enables the grouping of physical datasets to their physical source.

+**Dataset Version:** A given version of a dataset.
+Each version can be read independently and has a unique version number for the corresponding dataset.
+A Version is immutable.
+Marquez uses dataset versions to ensure things like forward and backward compatibility and reproducibility of job runs.

 ## Roadmap

 `// TODO`